Updated April 2026 · U.S. Census Bureau data · 684 cities

 How does the tax dollar calculator work?

 Select your city and enter the amount you pay in local taxes (property tax, local sales tax, etc.).
-The calculator uses actual budget data from the U.S. Census Bureau to show how your city allocates spending across departments.
-The breakdown reflects your city's actual spending proportions.
+The calculator uses each city's actual budget data from the U.S. Census Bureau to show how that city allocates spending across departments.
+The breakdown reflects your city's reported spending proportions, applied proportionally to the dollar amount you enter.

 Is this calculator based on real data?

 Yes.
 All spending proportions are calculated from the U.S. Census Bureau Annual Survey of State and Local Government Finances.
-We use each city's actual expenditure by department to calculate the percentage allocated to each function.
+We use each city's actual reported expenditure by function (police, fire, parks, highways, education, health, housing, debt service, etc.) to compute the share allocated to each function.
+No estimates or proxies, every share traces back to a Census-reported line item.

 Why doesn't this exactly match my tax bill?

 Your property tax bill may fund multiple taxing jurisdictions (city, county, school district, special districts), but this calculator only shows the city government portion.
-Also, cities fund spending from multiple sources (not just property tax), so the breakdown represents total city spending, not just the property-tax-funded portion.
+Cities also fund spending from many sources beyond property tax, sales tax, fees, and intergovernmental transfers, so the breakdown represents total city spending, not just the property-tax-funded portion.